UCF/Main-Site-Theme/README.md

     To enable BrowserSync, set `sync` to `true` and assign `syncTarget` the base URL of a site on your local WordPress instance that will use this theme, such as `http://localhost/wordpress/my-site/`.
 Your `syncTarget` value will vary depending on your local host setup.

     The full list of modifiable config values can be viewed in `gulpfile.js` (see `config` variable).
+4. Optional: If you'd like to enable Font Awesome 6 Pro, you should copy the code from template.npmrc and paste it into the .npmrc file in the root directory.
+Then run `npm install --save-optional @fortawesome/fontawesome-pro` in the terminal to install the package in the local node_modules.
 4. Run `gulp default` to process front-end assets.
 5. If you haven't already done so, create a new WordPress site on your development environment, and [install and activate theme dependencies](#installation-requirements).
 6. Set Main Site Theme as the active theme.